Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health Benefits and Dangers of Green Beans for Rabbits

-According to the University of California’s department of Agriculture and Natural Resources, dietary fiber is especially important for any rabbit’s diet, as it ensures an even flow of food through the stomach and intestines.
-Green beans are well-suited to add fiber to your rabbit’s diet, with almost 3 grams of fiber in every 100-gram serving of beans.
+Dietary fiber is especially important for any rabbit’s diet, as it ensures an even flow of food through the stomach and intestines.
+Green beans seem to be well-suited to add fiber to your diet, as there are almost 3 grams of fiber in every 100-gram serving of the beans.
+However, this is not enough fiber for a rabbit.

 green beans